 Mary Helen: It should be a formal part of what it means to be an educator.
 I mean, I think you’ve touched on something there.
 We need to really think seriously – we’re in a changing world.
 Education is an institution that is here to serve our citizens in order to facilitate them and support them in becoming productive members of society.

-As society changes, educations has to move with it and be a supportive force towards a new kind of world.
+As society changes, education has to move with it and be a supportive force towards a new kind of world.
 Towards advancing people toward a new kind of citizenship, a new kind of global connectedness, a new way of productivity.
 And we have to think what the aims of education are so that we’re supporting that high level goal.

 What kind of people are you going to be supporting these students into developing into?
 That has to be always present in the conversation, so that the way in which you’re scaffolding, the development of building block skills is at the service of facilitating the development of a particular kind of engaged learner over time.
 And that goal has to be present in the conversation.
 But, for so many teachers – and I understand this.
 I mean, they’re so overwhelmed with so little resources and so little support to think this way that they’re really narrowed down and focused onto the short-term goal.

-Of course you have to support the development of a short-term goals.
+Of course you have to support the development of short-term goals.
 A kid has to learn how to add in first grade or whatever.
 But it’s not just so you know how to add, it’s so that you know how to think and manipulate things mentally in a way that’s appropriate for a kid of that age.
 And in a way that sets them up to think creatively and in an engaged way without the role of quantity in predicting and understanding the role looking forward.
 And so, we have to keep that in mind.

-Josh: In some ways what you’re saying the very kind of conversation you want teachers to be having with students about meaning-making is the same conversation we need to be having among educators.
+Josh: In some ways what you’re saying is the very kind of conversation you want teachers to be having with students about meaning-making is the same conversation we need to be having among educators.

 Mary Helen: Maybe they’re on a different developmental level, and the content that they’re trying to master is different.
 But, adults and children are both learners.
 Actually, learning is co-constructed between them.
 It’s not a property of the teacher or of the student.
 It’s a property of the dynamic cultural context they co-construct.